 Observe the following as resources permit:

-Demonstration of the capabilities of site security to interface with the EOF, OSC, TSC and ontrol room.
+Demonstration of the capabilities of site security to interface with the emergency operation facility (EOF), operational support center (OSC), technical support center (TSC) and control room.

 Support of and interface with an ICP to facilitate the transfer of plant information and coordination of response activities.